remoteinterview/zero/docs/svelte/README.md

 ## Fetching API Data

 You can have API routes alongside your Svelte pages (likely in `.js` or `.py` files).
-You can then _fetch_ those API endpoinds from your Svelte page.
+You can then _fetch_ those API endpoints from your Svelte page.
 To do this, your Svelte page can optionally export a `preload()` function that will load any data that the page depends on, before rendering the page.
 Zero will first resolve `preload()` and pass the response to Svelte renderer along with other props.
 This means that the page will be rendered with data on server.

 ```html
 <script context="module">